 Your Norfolk Island pine will also require as much light as you can offer.
-It accepts direct or indirect light, but does not like to be close to heaters.
-If you adapt this container plant for the long term, you’ll need to change the container every three years or so using a classic potting mix.
+It accepts direct or indirect light but does not like to be close to heaters.
+If you adopt this container plant for the long term, you’ll need to change the container every three years or so using a classic potting mix.

 Should you prune a Norfolk Island pine?
 You will definitely need to start cutting back Norfolk Island pines when the lower branches die.
 Norfolk Island pine pruning should also include snipping out multiple leaders.
 Just leave the strongest leader.